 #2 – What’s Your Engagement Photoshoot Theme?

 An engagement photoshoot doesn’t always have a theme, but for those of you who would like to add a specific theme to your engagement shoot, make sure your outfits match.
-For example, if you’re going for a Western theme, then have your outfits reflect that!
+For example, if you’re going for a timeless theme, then have your outfits reflect that!

 #3 – Bring Extra Outfits

 It’s easy to overthink and overcomplicate what to wear for engagement photos, but you also don’t want to feel self-conscious and nervous in front of the camera because you don’t feel great about your outfit choice.
-That’s why I always recommend bringing extra outfits to the shoot as Jordan and Koltan did for their Arizona engagement shoot.
+That’s why I always recommend bringing extra outfits to the shoot as Jordan and Kolton did for their Arizona engagement shoot.
 I loved how they mixed it up with the casual jeans look, then she swapped out for the shorter skirt, and then that awesome flowy dress!
 This couple really understood what to wear for engagement photos.

 This is also a great idea in the event of bad weather.
 You just never know what’s going to happen sometimes!